Supreme Court Judgement on Apartment Maintenance Charges

 Key Decisions and Their Consequences

-- Equal Responsibility of All Residents: In clarifying this, the Court mentioned that all the residents share equally in some of the common expenses like the care of the common spaces and services, and thus no resident can be left without contributing to the maintenance of the property.
+In clarifying this, the Court mentioned that all the residents share equally in some of the common expenses like the care of the common spaces and services, and thus no resident can be left without contributing to the maintenance of the property.

-- Relative Charges due to Apartment Size or Usage: Maintenance charges must be allocated proportionately according to the size of the apartment or the level of its usage in a way that encourages fairness in how these charges are calculated.
+Maintenance charges must be allocated proportionately according to the size of the apartment or the level of its usage in a way that encourages fairness in how these charges are calculated.

-- Responsibilities of the developers till the handover to the RWA: The developers have a role to play in maintaining the maintenance charges until the handover of the control to the Resident Welfare Association (RWA), such that the residents are not subjected to lousy services during the transition.
+The developers have a role to play in maintaining the maintenance charges until the handover of the control to the Resident Welfare Association (RWA), such that the residents are not subjected to lousy services during the transition.

-- Focus on Fairness, Transparency, and Accountability: The Court noted that there must be some form of fairness and transparency by the Court in how it runs the maintenance charges, and thus these charges needed to be well communicated, itemised, and that the charges only served the benefit of the residents.
+The Court noted that there must be some form of fairness and transparency by the Court in how it runs the maintenance charges, and thus these charges needed to be well communicated, itemised, and that the charges only served the benefit of the residents.

-Compliance with Supreme Court Guidelines
+Compliance with the Supreme Court Judgement on Apartment Maintenance Charges

 To ensure adherence to the Supreme Court’s guidelines on maintenance charges, stakeholders should:

-- Transparency in Cost Disclosure: Developers should give a breakdown of the maintenance costs so that no one can claim some hidden or arbitrary expenses.
+Developers should give a breakdown of the maintenance costs so that no one can claim some hidden or arbitrary expenses.

-- Separate Maintenance Accounts: Maintenance and corpus funds must be held in separate accounts certified by a Chartered Accountant.
+Maintenance and corpus funds must be held in separate accounts certified by a Chartered Accountant.

-- Proportional Charges: It is well established that apartment size or use should be used to determine maintenance costs to be fair to the residents.
+It is well established that apartment size or use should be used to determine maintenance costs to be fair to the residents.

-- Timely Formation of the RWA: The developers must transfer maintenance management to the RWA within the stipulated time.
+The developers must transfer maintenance management to the RWA within the stipulated time.

-- Audit and Accountability: Funds are used under regular audit monitoring, and the residents or the RWA are given annual reports.
+Funds are used under regular audit monitoring, and the residents or the RWA are given annual reports.

-- Advance Notice of Charges: Homeowners must be informed of the structure and frequency of maintenance charges.
+Homeowners must be informed of the structure and frequency of maintenance charges.

-- Raising Disputes through RERA Complaint Forums: The residents can file a complaint with the RERA authority to put the related grievances concerning the maintenance charges to rest.
+The residents can file a complaint with the RERA authority to put the related grievances concerning the maintenance charges to rest.

-- GST Compliance: Maintenance charges above ₹7,500 per month are subject to 18% GST, requiring proper tax filings.
+Maintenance charges above ₹7,500 per month are subject to 18% GST, requiring proper tax filings.

-- No Income Generation for Developers: Developers can not use maintenance funds.
+Developers can not use maintenance funds.

-Challenges in Implementing the Guidelines
+Challenges in Implementing the Supreme Court Judgement on Society Maintenance Charges

 Implementing the Supreme Court’s guidelines poses certain challenges, such as:

-- Irregular Billing Practices: Poorly itemised bills, unclear payment cycles, and unjustified penalties can lead to confusion and disputes.
+Poorly itemised bills, unclear payment cycles, and unjustified penalties can lead to confusion and disputes.

-- Delayed Handover to RWAs: Developers frequently delay transferring maintenance responsibilities, creating prolonged reliance on them and dissatisfaction among residents.
+Developers frequently delay transferring maintenance responsibilities, creating prolonged reliance on them and dissatisfaction among residents.

-- Service Quality Disputes: Residents may face subpar services despite paying charges, including issues with cleanliness, repairs, and security.
+Residents may face subpar services despite paying charges, including issues with cleanliness, repairs, and security.

-- Unclear Proportional Charges: The implementation of charges that vary according to the size or the use of the apartment must possess clear methodologies, which do not necessarily exist.
+The implementation of charges that vary according to the size or the use of the apartment must possess clear methodologies, which do not necessarily exist.

-- Lack of Financial Transparency: Lack of trust and responsibility is due to failure to observe such conditions as individual bank accounts and audited reports.
+Lack of trust and responsibility is due to failure to observe such conditions as individual bank accounts and audited reports.

-- Legal and GST Complexities: Navigating RERA complaint forums and GST compliance for charges over ₹7,500 per month remains challenging for RWAs and residents.
+Navigating RERA complaint forums and GST compliance for charges over ₹7,500 per month remains challenging for RWAs and residents.

-- Lack of Awareness: The citizens are usually unaware of the Supreme Court ruling on society maintenance charges / RERA declaration on maintenance charges, which results in a lack of control over the compliance loopholes.
+The citizens are usually unaware of the Supreme Court ruling on society maintenance charges / RERA declaration on maintenance charges, which results in a lack of control over the compliance loopholes.

-Legal Recourse for Residents
+Legal Recourse for Residents Under Supreme Court Judgement on Apartment Maintenance Charges

 Residents facing disputes or non-compliance with the Supreme Court judgement on apartment maintenance charges have several legal avenues to protect their rights:

-- RERA Complaint Forum: Residents can file unreasonable charges and non-adherence to agreements as complaints to the RERA authority.
+Residents can file unreasonable charges and non-adherence to agreements as complaints to the RERA authority.

-- Consumer Protection Act: Complaints of unfair practice or service defects can be solved through the consumer courts.
+Complaints of unfair practice or service defects can be solved through the consumer courts.

-- Civil Litigation: Residents can file civil suits for non-transparency or failure to deliver promised services.
+Residents can file civil suits for non-transparency or failure to deliver promised services.

-- Approaching the Cooperative Societies Registrar: Some of the disputes handled by the Registrar include mismanagement of funds and billing.
+Some of the disputes handled by the Registrar include mismanagement of funds and billing.

-- High Courts or Supreme Court: Wider areas of legal dispute may be taken to the higher courts to be interpreted and resolved.
+Wider areas of legal dispute may be taken to the higher courts to be interpreted and resolved.

-- Mediation and Arbitration: The alternative dispute resolution mechanisms provide friendly ways of resolving disputes without protracted legal battles.
+The alternative dispute resolution mechanisms provide friendly ways of resolving disputes without protracted legal battles.

 Read Also: Tips for Managing an Apartment Complex